abhayspawar/featexp/README.md

 ## Using featexp

 Detailed [Medium post](https://towardsdatascience.com/my-secret-sauce-to-be-in-top-2-of-a-kaggle-competition-57cff0677d3c) on using featexp.
+Translations from web: [Chinese](https://www.jiqizhixin.com/articles/2018-11-06-7), [Russian](https://neurohive.io/ru/tutorial/kak-popast-v-top-2-sorevnovanija-kaggle/)

 featexp draws plots similar to partial dependence plots, but directly from data instead of using a trained model like current implementations of pdp do.
 Since it draws plots from data directly, it helps with understanding the features well and building better ML models.